Gestational hypertension

 Advice about blood pressure tablets (anti-hypertensives)

-If you are on antihypertensive medication, it is usual to be able to stop them once the blood pressure is less than 130/80mmHg.
-For most women, this is in the first couple of months following birth.
+If you are on blood pressure (antihypertensive) medication, it is usual to be able to stop taking this once the blood pressure is less than 130/80mmHg.
+Medication should only be stopped at the advice of a doctor, such as your GP or obstetrician.
+For most, this is in the first couple of months following birth.

 Postural hypotension

-The blood pressure tablets usually given following childbirth (commonly labetalol or nifedipine) have no known adverse effects on babies receiving breast milk.
+The blood pressure tablets usually given following birth (commonly labetalol or nifedipine) have no known adverse effects on babies receiving breastmilk.

-For other less commonly used drugs such as enalapril, there is less experience and although they are generally thought to be safe, the baby should receive some additional monitoring.
-There should be additional consideration by the staff about breast feeding if the baby is born prematurely.
+For other less commonly used drugs such as enalapril, there is less evidence with how they interact with your milk and although they are generally thought to be safe, your baby should receive some additional monitoring.
+There should be additional consideration by the staff about breastfeeding / chestfeeding if your baby is born prematurely.

 When to seek medical help

-If you have had raised blood pressure or pre-eclampsia in pregnancy, there is still a small risk of complications in the few weeks following delivery.
-If you feel unwell during this time, you should seek medical advice from your GP or the maternity assessment unit at the Rosie (clinic 23).
-Symptoms that may suggest a problem are severe headache, disturbance in your vision, upper abdominal pain or vomiting and shortness of breath.
+If you have had raised blood pressure or pre-eclampsia in pregnancy, there is still a small risk of complications in the few weeks following birth.
+If you feel unwell during this time you should seek medical advice from your GP or the maternity assessment unit at the Rosie (clinic 23, call 01223 217217).
+Symptoms that may suggest a problem include severe headache, disturbance in your vision, upper abdominal pain, vomiting and shortness of breath.

 Follow up appointments